You may have heard the phrase “show don’t tell.” It’s a subject that permeates all aspects of writing, and it is very important to understand.

 Do: Susan sipped her coffee as the sergeant fumbled through the ending of his slideshow.
 The puppy-popper.
 These numbnuts were pathetic.
 Crawford must have put her on this ridiculous assignment because of that joke she made at the Christmas party.
 She smirked.
 She’d catch this jerk and be back in her old desk in a week.
 That’d show him.

 Again, you must resist the urge to explain or dumb things down for your readers.
 Readers are reading to find out what happens next and to unveil the characters and the world you have created.
+That is, every book is a mystery.
 If you explain everything from the get-go, there’s no reason to read on.
 The reader should always have a question they are waiting for an answer to.
 If you answer a question, you must raise a new, bigger question immediately!

 Don’t: Roxanne was a prostitute.
 She worked hard for the money, but her clients didn’t treat her right, nor pay her enough.
 She came from a broken home too.
 Her pimp, Upgrayedd, was coming by soon, and he would want his pimping money.
 She didn’t have it, so she was going to run away to her cousin’s in Canada and start a new life.